 Protein deficiency can result in malnutrition.
 It can affect your health badly.
 However, it is most common in children and affects more than one-third of the children around the world.
 Therefore it is very necessary to take the right amount of protein through diet.
-Most people don’t want protein from an animal source either because of cost or dietary restriction.
+Most people don’t want protein from an animal source either because of cost or dietary restrictions.
 One might not think of grains as a good source of protein.
-However, it is not exactly true and protein-rich grains are the best source.
+However, it is not exactly true and Some top protein-rich grains are the best source.

 Likewise, plant proteins like legumes are also a good source but are not a widely liked choice.
 Whole grains contain a high amount of dietary proteins.
 Replacing the refined grains with whole ones will fulfill your protein needs.